Netcracker/qubership-testing-platform-ram/README.md

 After Execution Request is completed, the user(s) can receive a notification reporting about ER execution results.

 ## Local build

-In IntelliJ IDEA, one can select 'github' Profile in Maven Settings menu on the right, then expand Lifecycle dropdown of qubership-atp-ram-aggregator module, then select 'clean' and 'install' options and click 'Run Maven Build' green arrow button on the top.
+In IntelliJ IDEA, one can select 'GitHub' Profile in Maven Settings menu on the right, then expand Lifecycle dropdown of qubership-atp-ram-aggregator module, then select 'clean' and 'install' options and click 'Run Maven Build' green arrow button on the top.

 Or, one can execute the command:
 ```bash